Wedding Photography at Fulham Library

 Q. WHY GET MARRIED AT FULHAM LIBRARY?

-A. The venue with its main hall is very distinctive, spacious, light and aesthetically pleasing.
-The staff are friendly and attentive and keen to give you the best wedding day experience.
+A. The venue’s main hall is very distinctive, spacious, light and aesthetically pleasing.
+The staff are friendly, attentive, and keen to give you the best wedding day experience.

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE ROOM FOR PHOTOGRAPHY?